PlanetHorizont/ben.hoskings.net/_posts/2010-12-24-thanks-hivemelb.markdown

 <img src="/images/thanks-hivemelb/new-ipad.jpg" alt="My new iPad" class="lightboxable" />

 I believe that the best way to react to something so disproportionately nice is to pay it forward.
-Also, I'm keenly aware of the fact that in the scheme of things I'm pretty affluent.
-I wouldn't call myself rich, but I guess I must be, because the fact that I can easily afford a device like an iPad in the first place means that I'm within the top couple of percentage points worldwide, income-wise.
-(If the screen you're reading this on is yours, then you probably are too.)

 And so, in the spirit of generosity that replaced my iPad, I'd like to send an iPad's worth of cash somewhere it will be used well.
-There are a few worthy causes I can think of---but since I think it'd be nicer if you decide the cause.
+There are a few worthy causes I can think of, but I think it'd be nicer if you guys decide.

 You can vote for the cause of your choice by clicking its name.
 Or if there's one in particular that you think others would like to vote for too, you can type its name and hit enter (but keep it short, my little voting app will reject names that don't fit).
-Voting is totally anonymous and so it's pretty gameable, but, you know, don't do that please. :)
+If there's a clear favourite I'll send all the cash their way; if it's too close to call I'll split it between the leaders.
+I'm sure between all of us we can come up with lots of worthwhile causes.
+So, vote well!

 <div id="vote">
   <ul class="results">
   </ul>
 </div>

-If there's a clear favourite I'll send all the cash their way; if it's too close to call I'll split it between the leaders.
-So, vote away!
+*Fine print: Voting is totally anonymous and so it's pretty gameable, but, you know, don't do that please.
+Also, If the winning cause is horrible or frivolous then I'm going to ignore it.
+I never said this was a democracy. :)*

 Lastly, thanks once again to all you lovely people from The Hive who generously donated a piece of my new iPad.
 I'm really grateful for it.
+Like I said, I don't feel like I deserved it, but I really do appreciate it massively, and I think paying it forward is the best response.

 <style type="text/css" media="screen">
   img {